This course just got a lovely write up by Nimisha in Tickle.Life!

-Hypnosis is a skill you can learn to improve relaxation and reduce stress.
-It’s also so much more than this!
+Hypnosis is a skill you can learn and teach to others to promote general wellness through improving relaxation and resilience and reducing stress.
 Hypnosis can be used by individuals, families, and community groups to promote health and wellness, as a form of mutual aid and collective empowerment.

 This class emphasizes the uses of hypnosis in community wellness groups.

 Many people and communities are adversely affected by social, political, economic, and legal inequities.
-As a “complementary and alternative” modality, hypnotism can be used to alleviate stress and promote health and wellness, and provide assistance in managing pain and some aspects of specific medical and emotional conditions.
+As a “complementary and alternative” modality, hypnotism can be used to alleviate stress and promote health and wellness through increased relaxation.
+It can also provide assistance in managing pain and some aspects of specific medical and emotional conditions.
 Hundreds of scientific studies prove the value of hypnosis for many conditions, used alone or with other healing treatments.
 For example, hypnosis can:

 - Provide a relaxing, restorative experience for people under stress;